Configure your Services

 In this section, you can review and update some base information about the microservice, like the description and the API documentation path.

-If the microservice has been created from a versioned Marketplace plugin, the Docker Image Name is shown in read-only mode and cannot be changed, since the it is managed by the Marketplace plugin itself.
+In case your microservice has been created from a Plugin, the Docker Image Name is shown in read-only mode and cannot be changed, since the it is managed by the Plugin itself.

 Anytime you access to the configuration page of your plugin, you will be informed if the related Marketplace item have updates with an icon next to the version name.